Emirates (airline): Football

 The Emirates Stadium in London, home ground of Arsenal F.C.

 Emirates was a sponsor of FIFA and the FIFA World Cup, but stopped its sponsorship in early 2015 because of allegations of corruption and bribery within FIFA, as well as FIFA's controversial decision to award the 2022 FIFA World Cup to Qatar.

 Emirates was the primary shirt sponsor of Chelsea from August 2001 until May 2005.
-Since the 2006–07 season, it has been the primary shirt sponsor of Arsenal (2006 to 2028, including Arsenal's home ground Emirates Stadium), AC Milan since the 2010–11 season, Real Madrid since the 2013–14 season, Benfica since the 2015–16 season, Olympique Lyonnais since the 2020–21 season, and Étoile du Sahel since the 2023–24 season.
-It was also the primary shirt sponsor of the New York Cosmos.
+Since the 2006–07 season, it has been the primary shirt sponsor of Arsenal (until 2023, including Arsenal's home ground Emirates Stadium), AC Milan since the 2010–11 season, Real Madrid since the 2013–14 season, Benfica since the 2015–16 season, Olympique Lyonnais since the 2020–21 season, and Étoile du Sahel since the 2023–24 season.
+It was also the primary shirt sponsor for the second iteration of the New York Cosmos.
 Emirates is also the title sponsor of the FA Cup and Emirates Cup.
 It was also the primary shirt sponsor of Paris Saint-Germain (until May 2019), and Hamburger SV until June 2020.

 In August 2009, the Scottish Junior Football Association announced that Emirates would sponsor its Scottish Cup competition.
 Emirates is the sponsor of Asian Football Confederation travel and play, in the AFC Champions League and AFF Suzuki Cup.
 It also sponsors FC Dallas in Major League Soccer.